 Vehicle drop off

-- This is located on Lakeside Way by the South West and SSE VIP entrance of the building.
+- These points are located on Lakeside Way by the South West and SSE VIP entrance of the building.

 - There’s car parking on site for blue badge holders in the official Wembley Park car parks.
-We recommend pre-booking in advance for the best possible rates and to avoid disappointment HERE
+We recommend pre-booking in advance for the best possible rates and to avoid disappointment.

 Getting around The SSE Arena, Wembley

 - If you have difficulty queuing, please speak to a member of staff on arrival at the entrance stated on your ticket, they’ll be happy to arrange priority entry for you for when the venue doors open.

 - Alternatively, drop us an email at email@example.com and we can arrange earlier access so that you can rest in our foyer before the event officially opens.